 Indiana crowds are polite.
 They will let you perform if you let them keep their space.
 The U shape gives both.

-If you are near I-65, I-70, or I-69, you will run into McDonald’s that are designed for cars first and humans second.
-These are the drive-thru fortresses: tiny dining rooms, narrow entrances, and lines that snake right through the only open space.
+If you are near I-65, I-70, or I-69, you will run into McDonald’s that were designed for cars first and humans second.
+Tiny dining rooms, narrow entrances, and lines that snake right through the only open space.

 These are not bad restaurants.
 They are just bad stages.
 If you see a narrow front box and a line that cuts in front of every table, skip it.
-You cannot build a crowd if you are always stepping aside.
+You cannot build a crowd if you are always stepping aside for somebody carrying a tray.

-Northwest Indiana (think Hammond, Gary, East Chicago) moves fast.
+Northwest Indiana — Hammond, Gary, East Chicago — moves fast.
 The noise is higher, the lunch hour is sharper, and the room churns.
-You can work here, but you need short, physical beats and a fast exit.
+You can work there, but you need short physical beats and a fast exit plan.

-Central Indiana (Indianapolis suburbs, county seats, and commuter towns) tends to be more predictable.
-You get a steady hum and a bit more time to set a rhythm.
-If you are testing a new gag, central Indiana rooms are easier to read.
+Central Indiana — Indy suburbs, county seats, commuter towns — is more predictable.
+Steady hum, more time to set a rhythm.
+If you are testing a new gag, central Indiana rooms are easier to read and more forgiving when you miss.

-Indiana college towns (Bloomington, West Lafayette, Muncie) are a different animal.
+Bloomington, West Lafayette, Muncie — different animal.
 The room can be electric for three minutes and gone in the next three.
 If you clown there, keep the set modular:

 - Short physical opener.